 She’s a 5th-generation Kiwi, of Scottish, Irish, Cornish, and English descent (all arriving in NZ between 1862 -1873) who specialises in writing about her backyard – New Zealand – as well as her world-wide travels.

-All her pieces are about places she’s been, things she done – her photos are not manipulated
+All her pieces are about places she’s been, things she done – and, her photos are not manipulated

 “I feel so alive when I’m travelling” Heather says.
 She particularly loves South East Asia and says,